nimaid/binary-waterfall/README.md

                         how many bytes each sample uses (1 is 8-bit, 2 is 16-bit, etc.)
   -ar AUDIORATE, --audiorate AUDIORATE
                         the sample rate to use
+  -p, --pause           if the program should pause before playing (useful for screen recorder setup)
 ```

 To get the results from [the inspiration video](https://www.youtube.com/watch?v=NFe0aGO9-TE):